7 Best Tours and Day Trips from San Francisco

 • Duration: 7 hours

-Book your tour to Alcatraz, Sausalito and Muir Woods
+Book your tour to Alcatraz, Sausalito, and Muir Woods

-2. Small group tour of San Francisco's Financial District
+2. Tours of San Francisco's Financial District

-Enjoy the beautiful architecture of the financial district| ©Guilhem Vellut
+Enjoy the beautiful architecture of the Financial District| ©Guilhem Vellut

-Enjoy the beautiful architecture of the financial district| ©Guilhem Vellut
+Enjoy the beautiful architecture of the Financial District| ©Guilhem Vellut

 • Duration: 2 hours

-• Recommended: If you are passionate about the history of the technology companies that dominate the world today.
+• Recommended: If you are passionate about the history of the technology companies that dominate the world today

-Book the San Francisco sightseeing bus
+Book the San Francisco tourist bus

-3. Golden Gate and Alcatraz Cruise
+3. Tours with Golden Gate and Alcatraz cruise

 Views of Alcatraz from the cruise| ©Boris Kasimov